99S7CK1GC/99S7CK1GC/README.md

 ⚡ Electronics student passionate about embedded systems, IoT, and low-level programming.\
 🔧 I love building things from scratch and understanding how they actually work under the hood.\
-🤖 Working towards TinyML, running AI on microcontrollers is where I want to be.\
+🤖 Working towards TinyML — running AI on microcontrollers is where I want to be.\
 🎮 Also curious about game development and reverse engineering.\
+🏆 1st place winner in a robotics competition.

 ###